avi1299/face_recognition_system/README.md

 ## Instructions to run

-OS Requirement :- Ubuntu
+Optionally, create a virtual environment on your system and open it.

-To run the model, first clone the repository by typing the command in git bash.
+To run the application, first clone the repository by typing the command in git bash.
 ```
 git clone https://github.com/avi1299/face_recognition_system.git

 ```
-Alternatively, you can download the code as .zip and extract the file.
+Alternatively, you can download the code as .zip and extract the files.

 Shift to the cloned directory